freebsd/freebsd-src/docs/DeveloperPolicy.rst

 * The textual format is not backwards compatible.
 We don't change it too often, but there are no specific promises.

+* Additions and changes to the IR should be reflected in ``test/Bitcode/compatibility.ll``.

 * The bitcode format produced by a X.Y release will be readable by all following X.Z releases and the (X+1).0 release.

+* After each X.Y release, ``compatibility.ll`` must be copied to ``compatibility-X.Y.ll``.
+The corresponding bitcode file should be assembled using the X.Y build and committed as ``compatibility-X.Y.ll.bc``.

 * Newer releases can ignore features from older releases, but they cannot miscompile them.
 For example, if nsw is ever replaced with something else,